Muhammad-Elgendi/Jefferson-disk-simulator/README.md

-# Jefferson-disk-simulator
-A command-line interface for Jefferson disk simulator
+# A command-line interface for Jefferson disk simulator